autolab/Autolab-CLI/README.md

 The default is non-release builds.
 To build a release version, when inside 'build' directory, run `cmake -Dreleaese=ON .` (note the period at the end), then run `make`.

 ## How to use

-First, register a new application on your deployment of Autolab.
-The redirect_uri should be '\<host\>/device_flow_auth_cb' since this application uses the 'device_flow' authorization method.
-Enter the generated client_id and client_secret in the source code.
-(Right now, this is done by modifying the constants defined on the top of 'src/main.c').

 Run 'autolab -h' to find out the commands available.